-- professional fees for the preparation of an annual audited financial statement or internal audit; - remuneration to a seasonal or temporary employee, including a residency, apprenticeship or internship; - · marketing; - · office supplies; or - participation in a recurring observance day organized by the applicant or a community-based non-profit or charitable organization that fosters awareness of the museum, its' thematic or geographic mandate, encourages volunteerism and/or collaboration, and enhances community engagement.
+- professional fees for the preparation of an annual audited financial statement or internal audit; - remuneration to a seasonal or temporary employee, including a residency, apprenticeship or internship; - marketing; - · office supplies; or - participation in a recurring observance day organized by the applicant or a community-based non-profit or charitable organization that fosters awareness of the museum, its' thematic or geographic mandate, encourages volunteerism and/or collaboration, and enhances community engagement.
 For example, Nova Scotia Heritage Day. - iv.
-"Ancillary"operating expenses-that are not an annually recurring obligation, but that enhance standards of practice or sustainability.
-For example: - expenditures related to the applicant's participation in or preparation for assessment under the provincial Museum Evaluation Program as applicable, including re-evaluation; - retail operations integral to the museum visitor experience wherein the product is linked to the museum's interpretive theme(s) and revenues generated are directed to support museum operations.
+"Ancillary "operating expenses-that are not an annually recurring obligation, but that enhance standards of practice or sustainability.
+For example: - retail operations integral to the museum visitor experience wherein the product is linked to the museum's interpretive theme(s) and revenues generated are directed to support museum operations.